Connect AWS to StackGuardian

 - External ID — the external ID associated with the role

-- Click Add All (Preview) to complete the setup.
+- Click Connect & scan to complete the setup.